rezonn/nodemcu-lua/README.md

 ```
 ls /dev/
 ```
-*2 - To view all files on nodemcu:
+*2 - To view all files on nodemcu (make sure the file size on nodemcu is the same as on macos):
 ```
 nodemcu-uploader --port /dev/cu.usbserial-1410 file list
 ```